NullSecurity07/NullSecurity07/README.md

 `Windows Internals` &nbsp;·&nbsp; `AV Evasion` &nbsp;·&nbsp; `Offensive Tradecraft`

-Research into Windows Defender evasion at the payload delivery layer.
-Cross-layer chain: Python controller → PowerShell stager → Batch dropper.
-Out-of-band SMTP exfiltration.
-AMSI bypass analysis with detection and mitigation writeup.
+Documented research into Windows Defender evasion at the payload delivery layer.
+Implements a cross-layer delivery chain — Python controller, PowerShell stager, Batch dropper — with an out-of-band SMTP exfiltration channel for credential delivery and persistent SSH-based remote access.

+The accompanying writeup covers AMSI internals, how Defender's behavioural detection works, what the bypass exploits, and mitigation recommendations from both sides of the attack.

 `Python` &nbsp;·&nbsp; `PowerShell` &nbsp;·&nbsp; `AMSI` &nbsp;·&nbsp; `Batch`